Prag8855/aab/content/guides/an-honest-review-of-n26.md

 Date_created: 2017-09-02
 ---

 In 2016, I switched to [N26](/out/n26).
 I left [Commerzbank](/out/commerzbank) because they charge fees for everything.
-6€ for using another bank's ATM, 40€ a year for a basic credit card, 7€ a month for an account etc.

 **N26 is free**.
-No withdrawal fees, no monthly fees, no credit card fees. *Free!* I can get money from the sketchiest ATMs in Berlin, and I do not pay any fees.
+No withdrawal fees, no monthly fees, no credit card fees. *Free!* I get money from the sketchiest ATMs in Berlin, and I don't pay any fees.
 This is not common in Germany.

 I am an N26 customer since 2016.
-N26 has improved a lot since then, so I had to rewrite this review twice.
+It's my main bank account.
 This is my experience as an N26 customer in 2023.

 *This article was not suggested, written or approved by N26.
 I have done independent research, and these opinions are my own.*